 For papers under U.S. Government, EU, or Crown copyright protection, authors must follow the copyright holder’s requirements.

 *IEEE policy provides that authors are free to follow funder public access mandates to post accepted papers in repositories.
 When posting in a repository, the IEEE embargo period is 24 months.
 However, IEEE recognizes that posting requirements and embargo periods vary by funder.
-IEEE authors may comply with requirements to deposit their accepted manuscripts in a repository per funder requirements where the embargo is less than 24 months.
+IEEE authors may comply with requirements to deposit their accepted papers in a repository per funder requirements where the embargo is less than 24 months.
 Information on specific funder requirements can be found here.

-The author may not post the final published paper online, but may:
+For papers that use the standard IEEE Copyright Form, the author may not post the final published paper online, but may:

 “© 20XX IEEE.
 Personal use of this material is permitted.
 Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.”

 Any third-party reuse requires permission from IEEE.
+Contact pubs-permissions@ieee.org for more information.